Manchester Mummy

-Hannah Beswick (1688 – February 1758), of Birchin Bower, Hollinwood, Oldham, Greater Manchester, was a wealthy woman who had a pathological fear of premature burial.
-Following her death in 1758, her body was embalmed and kept above ground, to be periodically checked for signs of life.
+Hannah Beswick (1688 – February 1758), of Birchin Bower in Hollinwood, an area of Oldham in what is now Greater Manchester, England, was a wealthy woman who had a pathological fear of premature burial.
+Following her death in 1758, her body was embalmed and kept above ground to be periodically checked for signs of life.

 The method of embalming was not recorded, but it probably involved replacing the blood with a mixture of turpentine and vermilion.
 The body was then put in an old clock case and stored in the house of Beswick's family physician, Dr Charles White.
 Beswick's apparently eccentric will made her a local celebrity, and visitors were allowed to view her at White's house.

 Beswick's mummified body was eventually bequeathed to the Museum of the Manchester Natural History Society, where she was put on display and acquired the soubriquet of the Manchester Mummy, or the Mummy of Birchin Bower.
-The museum's collection was later transferred to Manchester University when it was decided, with the permission of the Bishop of Manchester, that Beswick should finally be buried.
+The museum's collection was later transferred to Manchester University, when it was decided, with the permission of the Bishop of Manchester, that Beswick should finally be buried.
 The ceremony took place at Harpurhey Cemetery on 22 July 1868, more than 110 years after her death; the grave is unmarked.